JamesKraatz/Cplusplus-Program/README.md

 # SNHU-CS
-Github site set up to be used while attending CS program with SNHU.
+Github site set up to be used while attending class CS-210 at SNHU.